 All applications are reviewed by faculty and decisions are conveyed to the applicant in writing under the signature of the Admissions Committee.
 Admit letters are signed by the Program Director.
-Additional information can be found on the MPAS Admission Requirements and <a href="MPAS Admission Requirem
+Additional information can be found on the MPAS Admission Requirements and MPAS Frequently Asked Questions webpages.